FarhanaMos/API_project/README.md

 # Project File Structure
-main.py --> the program itself
-db.py --> database logic and handles database interactions. api.py --> defines the API endpoints. models.py --> defines the data models. setup.sql --> SQL script to set up the database. seed.py --> to seed data to database
+main.py: Contains the main program logic. db.py: Handles database interactions and logic. api.py: Defines API endpoints for the application. models.py: Defines data models used in the application. setup.sql: SQL script for setting up the database schema. seed.py: Script to seed initial data into the database.

 # Assignment
 # Instruktioner